 Keynote presentation: Armin Rabitsch, independent experts, University of Innsbruck, electionwatch.eu

-Panel discussion with EAP and EU civil society and government representatives
+Panel discussion with the EAP and EU representatives

 The negative effects of disinformation are felt in all aspects of the electoral process, from online political discussions to campaign strategy.
-As COVID-19 has demonstrated, the ability to govern, including voting, must be possible in times of social distancing.
+War, internally displaced persons (IDP), refugees and COVID-19 pandemic – the ability to govern during crisis situations has strongly highlighted the need for digital governance, including internet voting.
 The need to be able to make decisions from a distance in a transparent and secure way has been rapidly accelerated.
 Furthermore, various convenience voting methods (such as advance voting and postal voting) have become topics of intense debate.
 The trials and pilots of this voting method that have been and are currently conducted in various countries focus on how to ensure election integrity with technological applications in a potentially hostile cyber environment while offering the most user convenience and low participation barriers to ensure uptake and usage.
 Therefore, it is crucial to combat disinformation and develop trustworthy internet voting technology and ensure trust among a heterogeneous voting population.
 This session will discuss the increased use of remote voting methods and interest in internet voting as the ultimate form of remote and convenience voting.

-Panel discussion with EAP and EU civil society and government representatives:
+Panel discussion with the EAP and EU representatives

 departure from Tartu

-VenueThe conference will be held at the University of Tartu Delta Centre in the heart of Tartu, one of the most modern centres of digital technology, analytical and economic thought in the Nordic region.
-Built in 2020, the Delta Centre is a modern academic and research centre of the University of Tartu, focusing on cooperation between the university, society and business.
+VenueThe conference was held at the University of Tartu Oecologicum in the heart of Tartu.
+Built in 2021, the Oecologicum Centre is a modern academic and research centre of the University of Tartu, focusing on cooperation between the university, society and business.

-The Delta Centre is located in the city centre of Tartu, by the river, within a short walking distance from the Old Town (5 minutes) and city centre hotels (8-12 minutes).
-The building can easily be reached by foot, car and bus.
+The Oecologicum Centre is located in the city centre of Tartu (J. Liivi St 2, Tartu), next to the Toome hill, the green heart of Tartu.
+It is within a short walking distance from the Old Town (5 minutes) and city centre hotels (8-12 minutes).
+The building can easily be reached by foot or by car.
 It is accessible for people with disabilities.
 All conference related events will take place on the same floor.

 Access to TartuTartu is Estonia’s second largest city with a population of 100,000.
 It is a green compact university town with a calm living and study environment, youthful people and a vibrant cultural life.
 Tartu City government has gained attention with its interest in implementing innovative technologies and investing in energy efficiency and climate change mitigation measures.
 The City of Tartu has also been effective in implementing the Smart City concept.
 It is closely collaborating with e-governance and Govtech entrepreneurs in building local public services.